Program at a glance

 8 months

-Apply an interprofessional approach to the provision of services and support for individuals with mental health and substance use challenges in contact with the mental health, social services, and the criminal justice system.
+Apply an interprofessional approach to the provision of services and support for individuals with mental health and substance use challenges in contact with mental health, social services, and the criminal justice system.

 Are you passionate about social justice?